To everyone who raises funds for us and helps to spread awareness, thank you

 Here are some of the ways people have supported Dyslexia Scotland.
 Find out how you can support us here.

-We have two runners who will be running Edinburgh's Half Marathon on 27 May 2018 in support of Dyslexia Scotland, Kirsteen Steven and Bruce Robertson.
+Two runners ran Edinburgh's Half Marathon on 27 May 2018 in support of Dyslexia Scotland, Kirsteen Steven and Bruce Robertson.
 To support Kirsteen in this amazing challenge, click here.
 To support Bruce, please click here.
+Kirsteen raised over £500 and Bruce raiseed £155!Thanks so much Kirsteen!
+Many thanks Bruce!

 In 2015, 9 year old Calum raised £450 for Dyslexia Scotland because he says ‘they have helped me so much’.
 Calum then decided to challenge himself to read 5 books by the end of the summer, even though he finds reading difficult.
 In 2016, Calum raised funds during Dyslexia Awareness Week to split between Dyslexia Scotland and Carron Primary School Learning Support Department.
 He organised a raffle (with amazing prizes) which he drew at the end of Dyslexia Awareness Week.
 Well done and many thanks to Calum for raising an impressive £574 for Dyslexia Scotland!